-Last updated on: December 21, 2021
+Last updated on: October 6, 2022

-We’ve grown to like challenges, and want to get the most out of our careers:
+We’ve grown to like challenges and want to get the most out of our careers:

-But how exactly can we branch out in our careers, without risking failure?
+But, how exactly can we branch out in our careers, without risking failure?
 Is that even possible?

-It is, through career goals.
+It is, through clear career goals.

 Maybe you want to perfect your second language to land international clients, or you take up a writing course to improve your blog.
 Or you want a promotion that demands you make more sales, so you set goals to improve your productivity.

-These are just some examples of goals, and there are no limits to how short or long-term they can be.
+These are just some examples of goals, and there are no limits to how short- or long-term they can be.
 It all comes down to your personal wishes.